-Not counting mentions in the letters they wrote.
+1 Not counting mentions in the letters they wrote.
 John is mentioned in Revelation 1 and Revelation 22, and Peter is mentioned as the author of his two letters.

-References to John in other chapters of Acts are either to John the Baptist (in reference to the baptism he taught and performed) or to John Mark, not to the apostle John.
+2 References to John in other chapters of Acts are either to John the Baptist (in reference to the baptism he taught and performed) or to John Mark, not to the apostle John.

-James was the first to die (after Judas), and the only one (besides Judas) whose death is recorded in the New Testament.
-The only other apostles whose death years are known from tradition died much later, the earliest being Peter, who died under Nero, just as Paul did, perhaps in 66 or 67 A.D., several years after the lasts events recorded in Acts.
+3 James was the first to die (after Judas), and the only one (besides Judas) whose death is recorded in the New Testament.
+The only other apostles whose death years are known from tradition died much later, the earliest being Peter, who died under Nero, just as Paul did, perhaps in 66 or 67 A.D., several years after the last events recorded in Acts.

-Other references to James after Acts 12:2 and in the letters are all to James the brother of Jesus, not to the apostle James.
+4 Other references to James after Acts 12:2 and in the letters are all to James the brother of Jesus, not to the apostle James.
+This James is explicitly called Jesus' brother in Matthew 13:55, Mark 6:3, and Galatians 1:19.

-John is never mentioned by name in the book of John, but is often mentioned indirectly.
+5 John is never mentioned by name in the book of John, but is often mentioned indirectly.
 He may have been the other disciple who is not named in John 1:35-40.
-See footnotes 3 and 4 in Chronology of the Four Gospels.
+See footnotes 3 and 9 in Chronology of the Four Gospels, the two footnotes that have links back to this page (footnote numbering often changes).

-Other references to Philip in Acts are all to Philip the evangelist (a.k.a.
+6 Other references to Philip in Acts are all to Philip the evangelist (a.k.a.
 Philip the deacon), not to the apostle Philip.

-Nathanael is never explicitly equated with Bartholomew, the former only being mentioned in the Synoptics, and the latter only in John, but this very fact, plus the fact that both are associated closely with Philip (Nathanael in John 1 and Bartholomew in 3 of the lists), and that Nathanael appears at both the start and the end of Jesus' ministry, suggests that Nathanael was almost certainly one of the core group, and was probably the same as Bartholomew.
+7 Nathanael is never explicitly equated with Bartholomew, the former only being mentioned in the Synoptics, and the latter only in John, but this very fact, plus the fact that both are associated closely with Philip (Nathanael in John 1 and Bartholomew in 3 of the lists), and that Nathanael appears at both the start and the end of Jesus' ministry, suggests that Nathanael was almost certainly one of the core group, and was probably the same as Bartholomew.
 Most commentators and traditions maintain this position.

-The name Thomas is the Greek form of an Aramaic or Hebrew word meaning "twin", Hebrew ΔΔ, /tā'?ōm/, which only occurs in the plural in the Old Testament Δίδυμος Didymus, also meaning twin, is given in addition, to make it clear that they really called him "twin".
+8 The name Thomas is the Greek form of an Aramaic or Hebrew word meaning "twin", Hebrew $\Box \dot{X}$, /tā[']ōm/, which only occurs in the plural in the Old Testament \Box' (tā[']ò mîm/.
+Three times in John the equivalent Greek name Δίδυμος Didymus, also meaning twin, is given in addition, to make it clear that they really called him "twin".
 However, this is probably a nickname, and the Bible never gives his real name.
 Neither does it say who his twin was, though one theory which assumes that he is listed after his twin Matthew is given in the next footnote.

-Even though both Levi (Matthew) and James are called the son of Alphaeus, some commentators doubt that they are brothers but the sons of two different men named Alphaeus, since they are never grouped together in the text as are the other brothers.
+9 Even though both Levi (Matthew) and James are called the son of Alphaeus, some commentators doubt that they are brothers but the sons of two different men named Alphaeus, since they are never grouped together in the text as are the other brothers.
 However, at least one commentator, Ellicott, claims that Matthew, Thomas, and James are all brothers, and are grouped together in the list for that reason, and gives some interesting arguments for this.
 So who knows?